SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

    This would _complete_ the destruction of Carthage, making it impossible to rebuild.

-So our innocent little girl is&hellip; enthusiastically reprising and commemorating a Roman genocide?
+So our innocent little girl is&hellip; reprising &amp; commemorating a Roman genocide, with enthusiastic detail?
 Though, to be fair, Carthaginian culture was not exactly admirable.
+Their
-Their [Moloch worship, involving torturing children to death,](https://en.wikipedia.org/wiki/Moloch) is just the start, really.
+[Moloch worship, involving torturing children to death,](https://en.wikipedia.org/wiki/Moloch) is just the start, really.
 My sympathy for them is quite limited.
 Maybe not zero, but certainly not a lot.